carpentries/instructor-training/episodes/05-memory.md

 and use that to decide where to introduce a formative assessment to avoid overloading short-term memory.

-It's very important to use a technique like concept mapping for a lesson before teaching it - an instructor needs to identify just how many pieces of separate information will need to be "stored" in memory during each part of the lesson.
+It is very important to use a technique like concept mapping for a lesson before teaching it - an instructor needs to identify just how many pieces of separate information will need to be "stored" in memory during each part of the lesson.
 This can be particularly useful for experts who are trying to unpack their own